 Stamps definitely won't get you any closer to the Pokémon League.
 Baseball cards, on the other other hand...

 Collecting can be fun, but don't let it become an obsession, and don't waste your time or energy making a big deal out of something inconsequential.
 The collectibles market is notoriously fickle, and it's entirely possible that a year from now, the Pokémon TCG will have fallen out of favor with the botters and they'll move on to scalping something else.
-In the meantime, there are far, far better things to do with your life than post angry things on the Internet about non-issues.
+(Something similar happened when the TCG first came out, and we all survived.)
+In the meantime, there are far, far better things to do with your life than repeatedly post indignant things on the Internet about non-issues.
 Go spend time with an elderly person, or learn to bake, or take up birdwatching, or maybe take all of that spare money you have lying around and put it toward charitable causes instead of shiny card stock.
 Go live.

 No comments: